Brody, Żary County: History

 The palace was devastated by Prussian troops by the explicit command of King Frederick II of Hohenzollern during the Seven Years' War.
 After the Prussian occupation it passed to Polish diplomat, General and poet Alois Friedrich von Brühl, who spent his last years there.
 In 1790 the small town gained prominence throughout Europe, after Brühl staged Shakespeare's A Midsummer Night's Dream at the palace park.

 By the Final Act of the Vienna Congress in 1815 Brody (then as Pförten) with Lower Lusatia fell to Prussia and stayed part of Germany until 1945.
 The Brühl Palace, again ravaged by the Red Army, has in parts been rebuilt.
 After the war it became part of Poland (see Territorial changes of Poland after World War II).
 In 1949, the post-war library was founded.

+This 3D rendering reveals how the original town gate of Brody (formerly Pförten) might have looked, based on the original blueprint by Knöffel.